 - the supervisory board (or comparable body) should consist of at least three persons;

 - the bank must have a transparent control structure safeguarding adequate supervision; and

-- the bank must comply with certain financial safeguards, such as minimum own funds, solvency and liquidity requirements.
+- the bank must comply with minimum own funds, solvency and liquidity requirements.

-In January 2019, the formal application period for a banking licence was changed from 13 weeks to 26 weeks.9 This allows the DCB and the ECB to rely less on stop-the-clock information requests, and will give applicants a more realistic view of the required decision-making time.
-Other recent changes to the application process include the obligation to prepare an exit plan, which should identify how the applicant could cease its banking operations in an orderly manner when so required.
-In March 2018, the ECB published two guides detailing the process and requirements for acquiring a banking licence in the eurozone.10 In January 2019, these guides were supplemented with more specific expectations regarding capital requirements and the programme of operations.11
+The formal application period for a banking licence is 26 weeks.
+As part of the application process, applicants must, inter alia, prepare an exit plan, which should identify how the applicant could cease its banking operations in an orderly manner when so required.
+The ECB has also published two guides detailing the process and requirements for acquiring a banking licence in the eurozone.8

-Since 2016, the FMSA has contained a separate regime for credit unions, defined as cooperatives of members sharing a certain profession or business that take repayable funds from their members and grant credits for their own account to their members for the purposes of their profession or business.
+The FMSA contains a separate regime for credit unions, defined as cooperatives of members sharing a certain profession or business that take repayable funds from their members and grant credits for their own account to their members for the purposes of their profession or business.

 iii Regulation of foreign banks and activities